DKupshM/Spotify-Visualizer/README.md

 ## Instructions on Usage

-Due to the processing library not being capatable with andriod jetpack, this will only run on native devices.
+Due to the processing library working funky with andriod jetpack, this will only run on native devices.

 From the spotify API, you need to add your development fingerprint so that music playing will work.
 You can get the development fingerprint by running in terminal: